-The annual award showcases the best picture book manuscript as selected by a panel of judges and will be among the few children’s book honors with a cash prize.
+The annual award showcases the best picture book manuscript as selected by a panel of judges and is among the few children’s book honors with a cash prize.

-Hollins Announces Winners of the 2017 Margaret Wise Brown Prize in Children’s Literature
+Hollins announces winner of the 2022 Margaret Wise Brown Prize in Children’s Literature

-Arizona-based author and illustrator Adam Rex is the winner of the second annual Margaret Wise Brown Prize in Children’s Literature.
+Hollins University has honored Vietnamese author Muon Thi Van as the winner of the seventh annual Margaret Wise Brown Prize in Children’s Literature.

 About the prize: Recognizes the author of the best text for a picture book published during the previous year.
 Winners receive: